 The earnings number is adjusted each year.
 For these purposes, the term “business” is considered to be the fund itself.

 For Employees Who Are Not Highly Compensated

 If you aren’t considered highly compensated, you include your plan contributions in your United States taxable income.
 Employer contributions are also included in this income number.
-Keep records of the contributions since they will form the cost basis that is tax free in the US upon distribution.
-However, earnings in the plan in form of interest, reinvested dividends and capital gains qualifies for deferral and does not need to be included in your annual tax return.
+Keep records of the contributions since they will form the cost basis that is tax-free in the US upon distribution.
+However, earnings in the plan in form of interest, reinvested dividends and capital gains qualify for deferral and do not need to be included in your annual tax return.

 For Employees Who Are Highly Compensated

 When you are classified as highly compensated, you are taxed not just on contributions, but also on any earnings in the plan within that calendar year.
 Finding all of this information can be a challenge since it is usually provided based on a year-end of June 30 versus the calendar year that is used in the US.
 It is important to retain the quarterly statements send by the superannuation funds.
 Plan earnings include dividends, interest, stock gains (both realized and unrealized), as well as any other kinds of income generated by the fund.
 Although subject to taxes in the present year, the earnings also are added to the cost basis of the fund and will be tax-free upon distribution.